 Once you complete Pragmatic Institute training, it’s time to implement what you learned.
 We spoke with four alumni about the value of Pragmatic Institute certification and share highlights from their implementations-in-progress.

-If you have a story you’d like to share how you’re implementing the Pragmatic Institute Framework at your company, email us at email@example.com.
+If you have a story you’d like to share about how you’re implementing the Pragmatic Institute Framework at your company, email us at [email protected].

 Product Management and Strategy, Healthcare Industry